Make mom’s day extra-special with an elegant homemade brunch. We’ve got your menu covered, from mains to drinks to dessert.

 Sure, the pancakes and burnt toast were cute when you were little, but if we’re being honest about what Mom really wants, there’s the outside chance that she may, deep in her heart, wish the kids would step up their homemade brunch game.

 Start with some beverages.
-We suggest either a tart mimosa or a non-alcoholic (and ultra-refreshing) cucumber-mint spritzer.
+We suggest either a spiked coffee to wake everyone up, or a non-alcoholic (and ultra-refreshing) cucumber-mint spritzer.

 Now consider a salad.
 Fruit salad is a brunch classic, but you might serve a greener one, some of which could actually serve as a main course.
-You can’t go wrong with a goat-cheese Niçoise, or a simple garden salad elevated with edible flowers, or, this special-occasion garden bouquet salad, which doubles not just as a main course, but almost as a gift, as well.
+You can’t go wrong with a goat-cheese Niçoise, a strawberry, quinoa, and ricotta salata salad, or, this special-occasion garden bouquet salad, which doubles not just as a main course, but almost as a gift, as well.

-Moving on to the main dish, quiche is traditional, and we have a pair, one with asparagus and mushrooms, and another with springy fava leaves.
-If Mom really did like those pancakes, she’ll love a next-level griddle classic, like buckwheat wafflesmascarpone french toast, or a dutch baby.
+Moving on to the main dish, quiche is traditional, try one with asparagus and mushrooms.
+If Mom really did like those pancakes, she’ll love a next-level griddle classic, like mascarpone french toast, custardy oven pancake with mixed berries, and lemon and blueberry sheet pan pancakes.

 Cap the meal with a light dessert, like a strawberry semifreddo, or gingery fruit with sweet yogurt, because the day definitely deserves something special.